HubTurbo/addressbook/docs/CloudSimulation.md

 We need to simply save the `ETag` of the request and use it in further calls.
 If the response is that they are `304 Not Modified`, then it will not incur API usage.

 This is assuming that the number of labels and collaborators do not exceed 100.
-The case will become more complicated if we were to handle cases of > 100 (which is likely, but leave it for later).
+It will become more complicated if we were to handle cases of > 100 (which is likely, but leave it for later).

 - We are able to reduce the number of API calls for getting updated issues For `issues`, `milestones` and `issue comments`, we can try to do something similar to `labels` and `collaborators` (see above).
 However, since the requests are paged, we have increased workload if we were to use `ETag`s to check for updates.
 For example, having 1000 issues will require up to 10 requests using the old `ETag`s, to ensure that none of the pages have changed.
 Results will also have to in descending order, since new issues will change all pages' `ETag`s if in ascending order)